fjarri/poetic_edda/README.rst

   (see Svipdagsmol as an example; need to remove temporary workaround from there)
 * Try to use two cells separated by \nopagebreaks for stanza lines with <sep />
   (this may help to avoid uneven cell spacing)
+* Make all prose labels uniform ('pN' for those before stanzas and 'conclusion' for the last ones)

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Tasks for distant future